mantl/mantl/docs/security/security.rst

 -  On the leader nodes, the ``--authenticate`` flag is set
 -  On the leader nodes, the ``--authenticate_slaves`` flag is set
--  A credential file is created and the ``--credential=/path`` is set on leaders and followers
+-  A credential file is created and the ``--credential=/path`` is set on leaders and followers (version 0.2)
--  Mesos nodes connect to zookeeper with a ``username:password``
+-  Mesos nodes connect to zookeeper with a ``username:password`` (version 0.2)
+-  Zookeeper ACL created on the /mesos znode: world read, mesos full access (version 0.2)

 Future security items: